mrkkrp/fix-word/README.md

 fix-word fnc
 ```

-Lift function `fnc` into command that operates on words and regions.
+Lift the function `fnc` into a command that operates on words and regions.

 The following behaviors are implemented:

-1. If the point is placed outside of a word, apply `fnc` to previous word.
+1. If the point is placed outside of a word, apply `fnc` to the previous
-   When the command is invoked repeatedly, every its invocation transforms
+   word.
+When the command is invoked repeatedly, every its invocation
-   one more word moving from the right to the left.
-For example (upcasing,
+   transforms one more word moving from right to left.
+For example
-   `^` shows position of point/cursor):
+   (upcasing, `^` shows the position of the point):

    ```
    The quick brown fox jumps over the lazy dog.^